theartofeducation/engineering-docs/docs/source-control/new-repo.md

 ## Branch Rules & Setup

 * For default branch
-    * Require pull request reviews before merging: Require at least 2 reviews
+    * Require a pull request before merging
+        * Require at least 3 approvals
         * Dismiss stale pull request approvals when new commits are pushed
         * Require review from Code Owners if the repo has / needs a code owner
     * Require status checks to pass before merging